bnb-chain/greenfield-whitepaper/part1.md

 Greenfield chain and the checksum of the payload data; If it matches the primary SP will sign the "uploaded" confirmation to the users;

 c.
-The primary SP syncs with secondary SPs to set up the data redundancy, and then it signs a "Seal" transaction with the finalized metadata for storage.
+The primary SP choose a Virtual Group and syncs with secondary SPs inside the group to set up the data redundancy, and then it signs a "Seal" transaction with the finalized metadata for storage.
 If the primary SP determines that it doesn't want to store the file due to whatever reason, it can also "SealReject" the request.